 The statements in the New Testament by witnesses who knew Jesus Christ for the three years leading up to his death, burial, resurrection and ascension, were telling the truth: that Jesus did rise from the grave and, after forty days with them, ascended to heaven.
 They saw him after he rose, they talked with him, ate with him.
 They knew he had been killed and that he had been buried; and they wrote down what they saw.
 These written accounts form the foundation of the New Testament.
 The Bible is its own proof.

-All scripture references are from the Authorised King James Version of the Bible.
+All scripture references in this article are taken from the New King James Version, online at BibleGateway.